 9.3.1 Electromagnetic Compatibility (EMC) Considerations

-- Robust ESD protection cells for input and output signal pins and inter-chip bond pads.
+- Robust ESD protection for input and output signal pins and inter-chip bond pads.

 - Low-resistance connectivity of ESD cells to supply and ground pins.

 - Enhanced performance of high voltage isolation capacitor for better tolerance of ESD, EFT and surge events.

 - Bigger on-chip decoupling capacitors to bypass undesirable high energy signals through a low impedance path.

 - PMOS and NMOS devices isolated from each other by using guard rings to avoid triggering of parasitic SCRs.